yi-chen-roger/notes/MOOC/omscs/6200_ios/P3L2_Memory.md

 ## 9. Quiz
 A process with 12 bit addresses has an address space where only the first 2 kb and last 1kb are allocated and used.

 How many total entires are there in a single-level page table that uses the first address format?
-64 How many total entires are needed in the inner page tables of the 2-level page table when the second format is uses?
+A: 64 How many total entires are needed in the inner page tables of the 2-level page table when the second format is uses?
+A: 48

 ![](images/2020-03-29-21-27-13.png)